David Rittich

-David Rittich Jr. (born 19 August 1992) is a Czech professional ice hockey player who is a goaltender for the New York Islanders of the National Hockey League (NHL).
-He has previously played for the Calgary Flames, Toronto Maple Leafs, Nashville Predators, Winnipeg Jets, and Los Angeles Kings.
+David Rittich Jr. (born 19 August 1992) is a Czech professional ice hockey player who is a goaltender for the New Jersey Devils of the National Hockey League (NHL).
+Nicknamed "Big Save Dave", he has previously played for the Calgary Flames, Toronto Maple Leafs, Nashville Predators, Winnipeg Jets, Los Angeles Kings and New York Islanders.
 Rittich was an NHL All-Star in 2020 and has represented his native Czech Republic internationally.